ucsc/site-slugstrong/support-for-employees.md

 To help assist employees and students during COVID-19, Information Technology Services has [compiled resources](https://its.ucsc.edu/covid-19/index.html) for the campus community.
 Environmental Health and Safety has information about [creating an ergonomic workspace](https://ehs.ucsc.edu/programs/ergo/index.html) at home.

+# COVID-19 Supplies Request Form

+To request supplies, equipment, or workspace modifications to help prevent the spread of COVID-19, please complete [this form](https://docs.google.com/forms/d/e/1FAIpQLSfZWheLtmc7GOAeEz4qh8Dl_mT9v6FaJlYNOSzQdCEJAJe1WQ/viewform).
+All requests will be evaluated by Environmental Health and Safety staff prior to fulfillment.
+Once a supplies request has been approved, you will be contacted with details for scheduling pick up of your items.

 # Leaves, Benefits, and FAQs

 Staff Human Resources offers a wealth of support and is holding weekly [virtual office hours](https://shr.ucsc.edu/covid-19-resources/index.html#new%3Avirtualofficehours) for staff, and the [Academic Personnel Office](https://apo.ucsc.edu/covid-19/index.html) is providing information for academic employees, supervisors and administrators.